COVID-19 updates for adult social care and health providers

 COVID-19 Response – Changes for Adult Social Care services

-Earlier this month the Government published COVID-19 Response – Spring 2021 setting out the roadmap out of the current lockdown for England and how restrictions will be lifted over the coming months.
+In February the Government published COVID-19 Response – Spring 2021 setting out the roadmap out of the current lockdown for England and how restrictions will be lifted over the coming months.

 Care Home Visiting - latest